Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 ### Reverse Index (Inverted Index)

 The **KleeneStar** Reverse Index is a distributed, cross-module indexing service that serves as a shared search foundation for all modules.
-It enables consistent, performant, and scalable full-text search across content produced and maintained by different services—regardless of whether it is stored locally or provided via APIs.
-The reverse index thus forms the backbone for semantic linking, contextual navigation, and cross-module research.
+It enables consistent, performant, and scalable full-text search across content produced and maintained by different services, whether stored locally or provided via APIs.
+As such, the reverse index forms the backbone for semantic linking, contextual navigation, and cross-module research.

 Architectural characteristics: